anthonygrees/lw_container_scanner_demo/README.md

 This version uses a GitHub action that is published to provide the LW Scanner
 `timarenz/lw-scanner-action@main`

+The code to make a CI/CD pipeline work is [here.](https://github.com/timarenz/lw-scanner-action/blob/main/docker-entrypoint.sh)

 You will need to add the following `step` to your GitHub Actions workflow:
 ```yml
       - name: Scan container images for vulnerabitilies using Lacework